Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 John Newman

-Hi guys.
-Thanks very much for taking my question and thank you for the updates.
-So, Pascal, I just wondered, if you could comment a bit about, what your expect to see in terms of enrollment for your European sites.
-You mentioned in your prepared remarks that, had the first site open for enrollment.
-Just curious if, can talk to us about perhaps the number of additional sites we’ll be looking to open in Europe, and sort of what you would expect from enrollment there.
-Thank you.
+Thank you for the updates.
+So Pascal, I just wondered if you could comment a bit about what you expect to see in terms of enrollment from your European sites.
+You mentioned in your prepared remarks that you have the first site open for enrollment.
+Just curious if you can talk to us about, perhaps, the number of additional sites you will be looking to open in Europe and sort of what you would expect from enrollment there.

 Pascal Touchon

-Thank you for your question.
-AJ, do you want to answer.
+Thank you, John, for your question.
+AJ, do you want to answer?

 Sure.
-Thanks John.
-I think a couple of important points just to reinforce that point earlier, that our focus until now has been the 40, U.S and Australia sites that is driven us to the enrollment points that Pascal mentioned earlier.
+Thanks, John.
+I think a couple of important points, right, just to reinforce Pascal's point earlier that our focus until now has been the 40 U.S. and Australian sites.
+And that is driven us to the enrollment points that Pascal have mentioned earlier.

-In terms of the European sites.
-We are not specifically talking about the numbers of sites.
-The main point here is that the European sites are being opened now so that we can complete the study enrollment and that gives us a much more expeditious path to complete it as rapidly as possible.
+In terms of the European sites, we are not really going to specifically talk about the numbers of sites.
+The main point here is that the European sites are being opened now so that we can complete the study enrollment.
+And that gives us a much more expeditious path to complete it as rapidly as possible.

 Operator